As any financial adviser worth their salt will tell you, having a will is mandatory, no matter your age or net worth.

-We recently published an article called “Have You Got the Power … of Attorney, That Is?”
-It said there are several special types of power of attorney you can use:
+We’ve published an article called “Have You Got the Power … of Attorney, That Is?”
+Check it out and you’ll note there are several special types of power of attorney you can use:

-- Durable power of attorney.
-This POA gives someone the ability to manage your finances even after you’ve become incapacitated.
+- Durable power of attorney: This POA gives someone the ability to manage your finances after you’ve become incapacitated.

 What if you don’t get a power of attorney?

 If you die without a will, a court will decide where your kids and property go.
 If you become mentally or physically incapacitated without a power of attorney, a court will decide who gets to make financial decisions on your behalf.